prototypefund/Digital_Bargeld-docs/api-merchant.rst

 The Merchant HTTP API
 =====================

-The merchant API defines

-This Merchant API defines the interactions between a browser-based wallet and an HTTP-based RESTful merchant.
-The protocol allows the customer and the merchant to agree upon a contract and for the customer to spend coins according to the contract proposed by the merchant.
+This chapter defines the HTTP-based protocol between the Taler wallet and the merchant.

 It is assumed that the browser has a secure and possibly customer-anonymizing channel to the merchant, typically by using the Tor browser bundle.
 Furthermore, it is assumed that the merchant's server does not repudiate on contractual offers it has made.
 If necessary, the merchant assures this by limiting the time for which the offer is valid.

 Taler also assumes that the wallet and the merchant can agree on the current time; similar to what is required to connect to Tor or